 Alderson-Broaddus College — Barbour County, Braxton County, Harrison County, Mason County, Monongalia County, Preston County, Upshur County

-Bluefield State College — Greenbrier County, Logan County, McDowell County, Mercer County, Summers County, Raleigh County
+Bluefield State College — Fayette, Greenbrier County, Logan County, McDowell County, Mercer County, Monroe County, Raleigh County, Summers County, Wyoming

 Concord University — Braxton County, Doddridge County, Fayette County, Greenbrier County, Kanawha County, McDowell County, Mercer County, Monroe County, Raleigh County, Summers County, Wirt County, Wyoming County